DanTheNorthernCodeMonkey/DanTheNorthernCodeMonkey.github.io/_posts/2016-06-27-progressive-dot-net-2016.md

 ![Ian's Talk](/img/progressive-dot-net-tutorials/ian-talk-01.jpg)

-Main points where timeouts, caching fallbacks, retrys, circuit breakers, decoupling through message busses.
+Main points where timeouts, caching fallbacks, retries, circuit breakers, decoupling through message buses.

 This talk was well delivered, well structured and useful.
 I didn't get as much out of the talk as some of the other attendees may have as I work for a high volume consumer facing tech company, so a lot of the patterns are already in use at UNiDAYS.